 Japanese gives stones much meaning according to its shapes, such as Funaishi (ship-shaped rock) and sharp-shaped rocks are resembled to be Horai Island where it’s believed that immortal mountain wizards reside in Taoism.

 When the rock is set on a pond, it means it’s an island, when it’s set in the shallows, we assume it as a rough coast.
-So we read a designer’s mind by seeing its shape and where they are located.
+So we read a designer’s mind by seeing its shape and where it is located.

 In the Dry Rock Gardens, raked gravel resembles water as streams showing us the flow of the river or waves of the sea.